 What is Kamala Harris’ view of China?

-Kamala Harris’ policy position toward China is likely to follow trends established during the Biden administration, including cooperating on some but not all global issues, derisking, maintaining the status quo on Taiwan, and strengthening relationships with allies and partners.
+Kamala Harris’ policy position toward China is likely to follow trends established during the Biden administration and as outlined in the 2024 Democratic Party Platform, including cooperating on some but not all global issues, derisking, maintaining the status quo on Taiwan, and strengthening relationships with allies and partners.
 Throughout her political tenure, Harris has advocated for environmental protection measures and supports the fight against climate change, and has previously spoken out against China’s treatment of Uyghurs and Hong Kong protestors.

 U.S.-China Trade War